-Proportion of Providers of HIV and AIDS-Related Services That Are Trained in Those Services
+Proportion of Providers of HIV and AIDS-Related Services Who Are Trained in Those Services

-An assessment of this indicator has focused on basic HIV and AIDS-related services (note that more details on basic services are reported under Section 3.3, and advanced services can be found in Section 3.4).

-The HSPA looked at providers of HIV and AIDS-related services and their specific area of service provision and then of those who had been trained recently (within the last 3 years).
-Figure 3.2.1b shows the number of providers of counseling services of the 77 total providers surveyed.
+An assessment of this indicator has focused on basic HIV and AIDS-related services.
+More details on basic services are reported in Section 3.3, and advanced services are reported under Section 3.4.
+The HSPA looked at providers of HIV and AIDS-related services and their specific area of service provision, and of those who had been trained recently (within the last 3 years).
+Figure 3.2.1b shows the number of providers of counseling services of the 51 total providers surveyed.

-Figure 3.2.1b: Number of providers of HIV and AIDS-related counseling who were trained in their area of counseling, HSPA St. Vincent and the Grenadines 2005
+Figure 3.2.1b: Number of providers of HIV and AIDS-related counseling who were trained in their area of counseling, HSPA Saint Lucia 2005